gasmperera/MCComputers/README.md

 # MCComputers

 MCComputers is a simple .NET 8 Web API designed to generate invoices.
-This API allows users to create, manage, and process invoices, leveraging a Code First approach with Entity Framework.
+This API allows users to create, manage, and process invoices, leveraging a **Code First** approach with **Entity Framework** for database interactions.

 ## Features